 How much space do huskies really need?
 We know they’re an energetic breed, so does that mean they need a large living area?
 This article answers all of your questions…

-Huskies do not need a huge amount of space as long as they receive a sufficient amount of exercise twice a day.
+Huskies don’t need a huge amount of space as long as they receive enough exercise every day.

-As long as their exercise requirements are met, huskies are not bothered by a small home or yard.
+Assuming a husky’s exercise requirements are met, they are not bothered by a small home or yard.

 Do Huskies Need a Lot of Space?

-If your husky is receiving a great amount of exercise, preferably 1 hour in the morning and another in the evening, of high-intensity activities, they will likely be happy to rest in between.
+If your husky is receiving a great amount of exercise, preferably one hour in the morning and another hour in the evening they will be happy to rest in between.

 The way we can come to this surprising conclusion about huskies and space is because we’ve also come across owners who do have a huge house and yard, but yet, they report that their Husky doesn’t use it as they had anticipated.

 If you go out to play with your husky in the yard, then yes, having a lot of space is great, but if not, your husky will likely just rest or sleep.

 Siberian Huskies are an amazing breed, so it’s no wonder that so many people want to own one, but what if you live in an apartment?